marianmeres/demino/README.md

 ### Redirect

-Will create a middleware which will `Response.redirect` to the provided `url` with provided optional `status`.
-Only advantage over manual `Response.redirect` is that you can pass in a relative urls which would otherwise be considered invalid.
+Will create a middleware which will redirect to the provided `url` (relative or absolute) with provided optional `status`.

 ```ts
 app.use('/old', redirect('/new'));